-Please be aware that the following version of the Information for healthcare professionals relating to Cablivi 10 mg, Powder and solvent for solution for injection was approved with the submission described in the SwissPAR.
+Please be aware that the following version of the information for healthcare professionals relating to Cablivi, powder and solvent for solution for injection was approved with the submission described in the SwissPAR.
 This information for healthcare professionals may have been updated since the SwissPAR was published.

-Please note that the reference documents, which are valid and relevant for the effective and safe use of medicinal products in Switzerland, are the information for healthcare professionals approved and authorised by Swissmedic (see www.swissmedicinfo.ch).
+Please note that the reference document, which is valid and relevant for the effective and safe use of medicinal products in Switzerland, is the information for healthcare professionals approved and authorised by Swissmedic (see www.swissmedicinfo.ch).